Ishrat Hashmi

-Ishrat Hashmi was a Pakistani actress.
-She was known for her roles in the dramas Dhoop Kinare, Ana, Shehzori and Uncle Urfi.
+Ishrat Hashmi was a Pakistani actress who worked in television, film and radio.
+She was known for her roles in the TV dramas Dhoop Kinare, Ana, Shehzori and Uncle Urfi.

 Early life

 Ishrat was born in 1948 in Karachi, Pakistan.
 She completed her studies from University of Karachi.
 She started working at Radio Pakistan in Lahore in 1959.

 Career

 She made her debut as an actress on PTV in the 1970s.
-She was noted for her roles in dramas Shama, Afshan, Aroosa and Naukar Ke Aage Chakar.
+She appeared as the shrewd elderly Haleema in Shama (1976).
+She also appeared in Afshan, Aroosa and Naukar Ke Aage Chakar.
+She depicted a cunning matchmaker in Hawain.
 She also appeared in dramas Family 93, Ba Adab Ba Mulahiza, Khala Khairan, Zeenat, Zair, Zabar, Pesh and Tipu Sultan: The Tiger Lord.
 She later appeared in dramas Shehzori, Aakhri Chattan, Kya Bane Baat, Burger Family, Ana, Bahadur Ali and Dhoop Kinare.
-In 1973 she also appeared in the movie Naam Kay Nawab.
+In 1973 she also appeared in the film Naam Kay Nawab.
 In 2005, tributes were paid to her at the 1st Indus Drama Awards in Karachi by television personalities including Moin Akhter, Adnan Siddiqui, Faysal Qureshi, Sultana Siddiqui, Humayun Saeed and Babra Sharif.